Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Introduction

 One benefit of targeting known \acp{BH}---whether they are remnants from previous \ac{GW} observations or identified via X-ray emissions---is that more robust constraints can be derived.
 In contrast to the broader searches mentioned above, which rely on assumptions about the underlying \ac{BH} population, directed searches benefit from more complete information about the target \ac{BH}s.
 In particular, uncertainties in the \ac{BH} age and spin---which can strongly influence the resulting constraints---are reduced or eliminated when the source is well-characterized.
 For young merger remnants, very few hypotheses are needed on the history and evolution of the \acp{BH} since their formation.
 On the other hand, targeting a galactic \ac{BH} like Cygnus X-1 is beneficial due to its proximity~\cite{Miller_Jones_CygX1}.
 In addition, because the system is much older~\cite{Wong_CygX1}, any signal observable during \ac{O4a} must correspond to an emission process that occurs over much longer timescales and produces a more slowly evolving signal (i.e., like a traditional CW), and hence the search can be run across the full \ac{O4a} dataset.\footnote{While merger remnants could produce similarly long-lived \ac{GW} emission if the bosons with appropriate masses exist, the growth time of the corresponding clouds would far exceed the \ac{O4a} time frame.}

 The organization of the paper is as follows.
-In Sec.~\ref{sec:targets}, we identify the target \acp{BH} and give an overview of the \ac{GW} signal parameters relevant to the searches.
-In Sec.~\ref{sec:methods}, we outline the two search methods used in this study.
-We describe the search configurations and general setup for each method in Sec.~\ref{sec:search}.
-In Sec.~\ref{sec:follow-up}, we discuss the results from the searches and explain the candidate follow-up process.
+In Sec.~\ref{sec:targets}, we identify the target \acp{BH} and describe the common evolution features of the expected \ac{GW} signals, along with target-specific parameters relevant to the searches.
+In Sec.~\ref{sec:methods}, we outline the two search methods used in this study, each optimized for different signal durations.
+Sec.~\ref{sec:search} details the search configurations and setup for each method, with distinctions between merger remnants and persistent sources highlighted throughout.
+In Sec.~\ref{sec:follow-up}, we present the search results and explain the candidate follow-up procedures, again addressing each target in turn.
 Then, in Sec.~\ref{sec:constraints}, we estimate the range of vector boson masses that can be disfavored given that no signal is detected.
 We summarize our findings and conclude in Sec.~\ref{sec:conclusion}.
+While the discussion is organized thematically to emphasize the shared methodological framework and signal properties, each source is discussed at every stage of the analysis to maintain clarity and completeness.